thurn/dungeonstrike/notes/skeleton.md

 *The walls of blue ice are partly transparent, revealing various things embedded in the ice all around, including coins, helmets and livestock.*

 ### Main Vault
-*This grand vault is split into two levels: an egg-shaped upper level with a sheer ledge overlooking a sunken level 30 feet below, where a passive pile of treasure rests.
+*This grand vault is split into two levels: an egg-shaped upper level with a sheer ledge overlooking a sunken level 30 feet below, where a massive pile of treasure rests.
 Clinging to the ceiling above the hoard is a huge white dragon.*

-* Creature: [Glazhael](), an adult white dragon
+* Unique Creature: [Glazhael](), an adult white dragon
     - clings to ceiling, uses breath weapon and frightful presence
 * Treausure: the floor of the cavern is carpeted in gold, silver, copper, and jewels, all sealed under a sheet of ice.